Is it Okay to Have a Scale in the Weight Room? Q&A With Dr. Paula Quatromoni

 What if Parents of an Athlete with an Eating Disorder Are in Denial?
 Q&A with Dr. Paula Quatromoni

-In this Q&A series, Dr. Paula Quatromoni (DSc, RD) answers some of the biggest questions coaches and athletic staff have to better prevent eating disorders in athletes, and assist athletes who may be struggling.
-Sign up for our email list to get more Q&As/stories like this directly to your inbox.
+In this Q&A series, Dr. Paula Quatromoni (DSc, RD) answers some of the biggest questions coaches and athletic staff have to better prevent eating disorders in athletes and assist athletes who may be struggling.
+Sign up for our email list to get the next link to the newest Q&As right to your inbox.

 Q: What do you do when parents are in denial about their athlete struggling with a possible eating disorder, even when the athletic trainer is in on that conversation?